Worried about money?

 Who should pay business rates?

-If a property is occupied, the person or company occupying it is liable for paying business rates.
-Sometimes a landlord may charge an occupier rent which includes an element for business rates.
-Even in these cases, the occupier is still the person liable for payment and the bill is sent in his/her name.
-In these circumstances the occupier would usually pass the bill to the landlord who would make a payment on the occupier's behalf.
+If your landlord includes your business rates charge in your rental payments, the occupier is still liable for the charge and will be named on the bill.
+In these circumstances, the occupier would usually pass the bill to the landlord who would make a payment on the occupier's behalf.

 • agricultural land and buildings, including fish farms